Create an acknowledgment letter template

 - Make updates to your Address Block (for example, type in the [[org_name]] merge field if you want to bring an organization's name into the Address Block):

-5. Click the Save button in the bottom right to save your changes.
+5. Click the Save button at the bottom right to save your changes.

 Populate your acknowledgment letter template with LGL gift acknowledgment merge fields